How effective is it?

 - It requires a small procedure to fit and remove it.

 Anything else I should know?

-The Contraceptive Implant is put in using a local anaesthetic and no stitches are needed.
-This procedure may cause tenderness, bruising and some swelling.
+- Put in using a local anaesthetic and no stitches are needed.

-You may feel the implant with your fingers, but it cannot be seen.
+- You should feel the implant with your fingers, but it cannot be seen.

 - Some medicines may stop the implant from working.